 If the current processed packet satisfies the selection criteria of a rule, then the action specified by that rule is carried out.

 The actions can be: ignore the packet, accept the packet, reject the packet, or pass the packet on to other rules for more processing.

 Any network connection between two hosts is a combination of a source IP address, source port, destination IP address, and destination port.
 Iptables can use these values to filter traffic coming in and out of hosts and something more which is the protocol type.

-Netfilter is controlled and configured by the iptables command.
+Netfilter is managed and configured by the iptables command.

 iptables Firewall Tables

-Netfilter has three built-in tables that can hold rules for processing.
+Netfilter has three tables that can hold rules for processing.

 The iptables filter table is the default table used for all rules related to the filtering of your traffic.

 The second is nat table, which handles NAT rules, and the last is the mangle table, which covers a variety of packet alteration functions.